makhlaghi/attaavv/README.md

 ----------------------------------------
 Converting output to 2D:
 ----------------------------------------
-In case you want your output to be two dimensional, you can simply create a pointer to a pointer array on top of the output:
+In case you want to use your table as a two dimensional array, you can simply create a pointer to a pointer array on top of the output.
+As an example, in the ./examples/src/ui.c file add these lines of code:

 In the declarations: